ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento1/restrictfilefolder.md

   }
  ```

- ## Password and IP Restriction ##
+ ## Password with IP Whitelist ##

-To password restrict the website while allowing certain IP address(s) access to the website without password restrictions you can use the following configuration options for Nginx:
+To password restrict the URI whilst allowing certain IP address(s) access to the URI without password restrictions you can use the following configuration options for Nginx:

   ```bash
 # PASSWORD AND IP RESTRICTED URI